NickDubelman/azamat/README.md

     _, err = update.Run(db)

-    // Delete entry from table
     delete := TodoTable.Delete().Where("id = ?", todoID)
     _, err = delete.Run(db)

-    // All of the above code is able to be run on a DB or as part of a Tx }
+    // All of the above code can be run on a DB or as part of a Tx }
 ```